CommunicateNorge/ArcheoDocumentation/Archeo Portal/Configuration/Receivers.md

 ## About Receiver

 Receivers are automatically created if they do not exist in Archeo.
-You may add or edit receiver manually.
-Reveivers are typically used to name the endpoint for this log.
+You may add or edit receivers manually.
+Receivers are typically used to name the endpoint for this log.
+The "Receiver Name" is used when logged and "Display Name" are the name shown in this portal, like in the dropdown when searching.
+Display Name are set identical with Receiver Name by default.
 Click Administration menu → Receivers

 ## Create Receiver